Generalized splines on arbitrary graphs: Decomposing as an intersection

 The equation that remains is (up to sign) the same as that which occurs in Equation \eqref{K4 Homog}.
 In fact, the entire system in Equation \eqref{K4 Homog} arises from the equations (up to sign) for the three subcycles induced by the vertices: \begin{itemize} \item $v_1, v_2, v_4$ \item $v_1, v_3, v_4$ and \item $v_2, v_3, v_4$. \end{itemize}

 The next theorem generalizes this example.
 Together with Remark \ref{remark: syzygies}, we also see it as a first step towards generalizing Rose's work on syzygies of edge-ideals \cite{R1, R2}.

-\begin{theorem} Suppose that $(G,\alpha)$ is an edge-labeled graph on $n$ vertices.
+\begin{theorem} Suppose that $(G,\alpha)$ is an edge--labeled graph on $n$ vertices.
 Fix a spanning tree $T$ for $G$.
 For each edge $e \in E(G) - E(T)$ let $C_e$ denote the unique cycle contained in $T \cup \{e\}$.
 Then the extended GKM matrix for $G$ is equivalent to an extended GKM matrix for $T$, followed for each edge $e \in E(G) - E(T)$ by:

 a row that is zero except in the last column, which is $\sum_{e' \in C_e} q_{e'}$ where $q_{e'}$ are arbitrary elements of $\alpha(e')$. \end{theorem}

 \begin{proof} Choose a spanning tree $T$ for the graph $G$.
 We assume without loss of generality that the first $n-1$ rows of the GKM matrix for $G$ correspond to the edges in $T$.
 The first $n-1$ rows of the GKM matrix of $G$ thus consist of the GKM matrix for $T$, by construction.